Pinoy Big Brother: Otso: Big Celebr8ty Challenge

 In the first batch, the Ligtask was brought back in the form of the Big Celebr8ty Challenge.
 Every Saturday, the housemates would compete in a for immunity from nominations; there will be celebrity guests that would be participating for certain roles in the challenge.
 For the first week, Bayani Agbayani, Axel Torres from All In, Janella Salvador and McCoy de Leon from Lucky 7 took part in the challenge.
-For the second week of the challenge, Nyoy Volante, Melisa Cantiveros, Billy Crawford and Jed Madela judged the teen housemates' performance.
+For the second week of the challenge, Nyoy Volante, Melai Cantiveros, Billy Crawford and Jed Madela judged the teen housemates' performance.
 For the third week of the challenge, Rufa Mae Quinto, and Elsa Droga and Juliana Pariscova Segovia of It's Showtime took part as actors for the said challenge.